KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

 - **Can in-app browsers read everything I do online?** No!
 They are only able to read and watch your online activities when you open a link or ad from within their apps.
 - **Do the apps above actually steal my passwords, address and credit card numbers?** No!
 I wanted to showcase that bad actors could get access to this data with this approach.
 As shown in the past, if it’s possible for a company to get access to data legally and for free, without asking the user for permission, [they will track it](https://twitter.com/steipete/status/1025024813889478656).
 - **How can I protect myself?** Whenever you open a link from any app, see if the app offers a way to open the currently shown website in your default browser.
 During this analysis, every app besides TikTok offered a way to do this.
-- **Why are companies doing this on purpose?** Building your own in-app browser takes a non-trivial time to program and maintain, significantly more than just using the privacy and user-friendly alternative that’s already been built into the iPhone for the past 7 years.
+- **Are companies doing this on purpose?** Building your own in-app browser takes a non-trivial time to program and maintain, significantly more than just using the privacy and user-friendly alternative that’s already been built into the iPhone for the past 7 years.
 Most likely there is some motivation there for the company to track your activities on those websites.
+- **I opened InAppBrowser.com inside an app, and it doesn't show any commands.
+Am I safe?** No!
+First of all, the website only checks for one of many hundreds of attack vectors: JavaScript injection from the app itself.
+And even here, as of December 2020, app developers can completely hide the commands they execute, therefore offering no way for us to verify what is actually happening under the hood.

 <style type="text/css">